Why do I need more smoke alarms in my house?

 How much will it cost?

-It is estimated that for average three-bedroom house, which requires three smoke alarms, one heat alarm and one carbon monoxide detector, will be about £220.
+It is estimated that for an average three-bedroom house, which requires three smoke alarms, one heat alarm and one carbon monoxide detector, will be about £220.

 This is based on using alarms that can be installed without the need for an electrician.
 These must be tamper-proof, long-life lithium battery alarms.